-Romania mining: Crede Capital joins Manaila mine equity partnership with Vast Resources11.
-January 2016. / Mining
+Romania mining: Crede Capital joins Manaila mine equity partnership with Vast Resources, Mining

 US Crede Capital enters in equity partnership with Vast Resources for the JV development of their focus properties Manaila polymetallic mine and the Baita Plai mine in Romania.
 At Manaila, the firm aims to improve the open cast mine to increase volumes and expand the mining licence area to increase the potential to increase the mine life.